Once you love it, you love it forever.”

 A few vestiges–specifically glass murals depicting fierce dragons and docile pandas–of Ko Palace remain.
 More prevalent as a decorative touch is wallpaper showcasing clusters of bamboo which Vietnamese esteem as both a symbol of vitality and a utilitarian material.
 Thankfully, there were no remnants of the space’s previous tenant on the menu, aptly described by Howie as “going on for days.”
 Both Alonna and I came in with a tabula rasa attitude, that is we were both blank slates open to being inscribed upon by something alluring that caught our eyes.
 Many items caught our eyes.
 The menu is a virtual compendium of all that is great and wonderful about Vietnamese cuisine.

-Even had my beloved May Hong not closed in 2016, Viet Pho’s spicy lemongrass (your choice of chicken, pork, beef or shrimp stir-fried with onions, celery and bell pepper and available on bed of rice or noodles) might be the best in the city.
-While lemongrass itself is a very mild herb with very little “spiciness,” this dish is replete with a pleasant piquancy, some of which comes from the accompanying fish sauce.
+12 June 2018: Even had my beloved May Hong not closed in 2016, Viet Pho’s spicy lemongrass (your choice of chicken, pork, beef or shrimp stir-fried with onions, celery and bell pepper and available on bed of rice or noodles) might be the best in the city.
+While lemongrass itself has very little “spiciness,” it replete with citrusy, slightly sweet and a slightly pungent notes that elevate every dish in which it’s used.
+The spicy lemongrass with noodles dish is replete with a pleasant piquancy, some of which comes from the accompanying fish sauce, the remainder of which comes from chili and chili oil.
 We’ve already established that the grilled pork is in rarefied air.
 So, too, is the stir-fry, done masterfully by someone who obviously knows how to control the intense heat inherent in flash fry cuisine.
-This is a magnificent dish.
+Served with either noodles or rice, this is a magnificent dish.

 Perhaps the biggest compliment I can give Viet’s Pho is to proclaim that I believe Anthony Bourdain would have loved it.
 I began this review with a tribute to Vietnam’s biggest advocate and champion.
 In the days since his untimely passing, it seems everyone in the culinary community has penned a similar paean to him.
 The very best I’ve read comes from my friend Hannah Walraven who’s now living in Wisconsin.
 It’s too good not to share: